 MSC Cruises Makes Sustainable Cruise Travel a Priority

-MSC Cruises, a family-owned, Italian cargo line, has become a powerhouse in the leisure travel industry.
-In addition to nearly 600 freighters operating under the MSC Mediterranean Shipping Company flag, they sail 19 MSC passenger ships (three more to come by June 2023) in 24 countries.
+MSC Cruises, a family-owned, Italian cargo line, is a powerhouse in the leisure travel industry.
+In addition to 560 freighters operating under the MSC Mediterranean Shipping Company flag, they sail 22 MSC passenger ships in more than 20 countries.

 Linden Coppell, MSC’s Vice President of Sustainability & ESG, and Michele Francioni, Senior VP MSC Cruises, spoke to the media prior to the ship’s naming ceremony.
 MSC is taking a leadership position in sustainable cruise travel, she said, particularly in alternative fuels, by working towards net zero emissions by 2050.
 Coppell noted that their goal is to achieve a 40% carbon emission intensity improvement (over base year 2008) by 2030.
 They’re almost there already by designing and building more efficient, hydrodynamic ships.